LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 The template uses a three‑column layout—sidebar, main content, and an ad column—all wrapped in a single `.tta-event-columns` container.
-The narrow **right** column now opens with a **Meet Our Local Partners** heading and a short message thanking supporting businesses before showing a random ad image.
+The narrow **right** column opens with a **Meet Our Local Partners** heading and a short message thanking supporting businesses before showing a random ad image.
+When provided in the admin, the business name, phone, and address appear below the image with icons.
+The name links to the ad URL, the phone triggers a call, and the address opens a Google Maps search.
 The event details sidebar remains on the left and the main content occupies the center.